ibm-cloud-docs/appid/pre-sign-in.md

 With {{site.data.keyword.appid_full}}, you can start building a profile for users that you know are going to need access to your app, prior to their initial sign-in.
 {: shortdesc}

-To learn more about the types of attributes, check out [Understanding user profiles](/docs/services/appid?topic=appid-user-profile).
-To learn more about custom attributes and their security considerations, check out [Custom attributes](/docs/services/appid?topic=appid-custom-attributes).
+To learn more about the types of attributes and the security considerations that you should make when working with custom attributes, see [Storing and accessing user profiles](/docs/services/appid?topic=appid-profiles).
 {: tip}

 ## Understanding preregistration